-We have audited the financial statements of the business-type activities and discretely presented component unit of Cochise County Community College District as of and for the year ended June 30, 2007, and have issued our report thereon dated December 13, 2007.
-Our report was modified to include a reference to our reliance on other auditors.
-Our audit was performed for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
+We have audited the financial statements of the business-type activities and discretely presented component unit of Cochise County Community College District as of and for the year ended June 30, 2008, and have issued our report thereon dated December 8, 2008.
+Our report was modified to include a reference to our reliance on other auditors and as to consistency because of the implementation of Governmental Accounting Standards Board Statement No. 50.
+Our audit was performed for the purpose of forming our opinions on the financial statements that collectively comprise the District's basic financial statements.
 The accompanying Schedule of Expenditures of Federal Awards is presented for purposes of additional analysis as required by OMB Circular A-133 and is not a required part of the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.